 Apartments for sale in Spain

 Apartments, called pisos, are the most common type of housing.
-The quality and size of property for sale in Spain varies enormously, from a studio to a 2-storey duplex (maisonette) or penthouse with multiple bedrooms, bathrooms and sea views.
+The quality and size of property for sale in Spain vary enormously, from a studio to a 2-storey duplex (maisonette) or penthouse with multiple bedrooms, bathrooms and sea views.

-Among Spanish buyers, apartments are the most sought after type of property.
 There is a wide variety of apartments to choose from in Spain, in towns and cities, along the coast, and increasingly in new developments or apartment complexes with a communal pool.

 People buy semi-detached houses as they find that they provide many of the advantages of villas, multiple bedrooms, bathrooms and a terrace at a more reasonable cost (buying and maintaining).